 Main content starts here.

-The place to go for one of Tokyo's most tranquil and therapeutic nature getaways, Akigawa Valley has fishing spots and trekking trails among other activities that will enthuse outdoor lovers.
+One of Tokyo's tranquil and therapeutic nature getaway spots, Akigawa Valley offers places to go fishing, trekking trails, and other activities that will enthuse outdoor lovers.

-Set up camp on the riverside and rent a barbeque pit—available all year round.
-There are multiple operators, including the Fukasawa River Nature Village Campground that also has log houses and tent sites for camping.
-Over at the Akigawa International Trout Fishing Ground, you can fish and barbecue your catch for a fee, with rental rods and bait for an added charge.
+Set up camp at the riverside and rent a barbecue pit—available all year round.
+There are multiple operators, including Shizenjin-mura, which also rents out log houses and tent sites for camping.
+Over at the Akigawa International Trout Fishing Ground, you can fish and barbecue your catch for a fee, with rental rods and bait available for an added charge.

 Akigawa translates to "autumn stream" in English.
-When the lush, verdant greenery of the gorge morphs into shades of orange—exemplified by fiery red maples and golden yellow gingkos—it's easy to understand how the valley got its name.
-One of the best places to view the leaves is from the Ishifune-bashi suspension bridge.
+When the lush, verdant greenery of the gorge morphs into autumnal shades—exemplified by fiery red maples and golden yellow ginkgoes—it's easy to understand how the valley got its name.
+One of the best places to view the autumn leaves is from Ishibunebashi Bridge.